Reprise: Why September is American Boomer Wheels Month

 Diesels definitely do not signal fun, femininity, status or youth.

 Electric powertrains – hybrids or EVs – signal social responsibility, youth, a progressive mindset and femininity/low machismo.

 Making the EV vs. ICE contrast even more stark, when the Prius hybrid arrived Boomers were splurging on blinged-out, super-sized SUVs.
 Bambi meets Godzilla on wheels.

-Hybrid supporters saw New Age cachet and a welcome pivot away from a world dominated by boors in – ugh! – Hummers.
+Hybrid supporters saw New Age cachet and welcomed a pivot away from a world dominated by boors in – ugh! – Hummers.
 The price premium and breakthrough technology attracted enthusiasts who could afford the risk – older and more affluent than average.

 To hybrid critics, pricey, clean, small and quirky symbolized smug, elitist and wimpy.
 On a rational level, they questioned price/value, net eco-benefits, including battery disposal, and pointed to continued hybrid dependence on gasoline.

 The emotional stage was set for an EV renaissance.

 EVs in the 21st century; emotions still rule

 EVs rely heavily on emotional appeals – cool technology and green bragging rights for those who can afford the early adopter risk.
 No surprise, risk does not rank high as a shopping list priority for most compact car buyers.